blue-triangle-tech/sea-sp-community-edition/README.md

 * Added the ability to change the post load delay to capture more errors after page load
 * Added the ability to turn on and off error collection independent of placing the CSP in blocking mode

+# = 1.4.1 =
+* This update is a hotfix for a problem observed on a Safari Browser where directives did not fall back on default-src directive for https: setting
+* To remedy this when ever a directive setting is changed https is automatically selected for you

 ## == Upgrade Notice ==
 * When you install this version you will need to rebuild your CSP